neil-andrew-olson/savemybonsai-site/content/species/chinese-elm-care.md

+---
+title: "Chinese Elm Bonsai Care for Beginners"
+description: "Learn how to care for a Chinese Elm bonsai, a versatile and resilient bonsai tree."
+image: "/images/species-guide.png"
+---

+The Chinese Elm is a highly adaptable tree that is well-suited for bonsai cultivation.
+It is a great choice for beginners because it is tolerant of a wide range of conditions and is relatively easy to care for.

+{{< img src="/images/hero-bonsai.jpg" alt="A Chinese Elm bonsai tree" >}}

 ### Light

 Chinese Elm bonsai can be grown indoors or outdoors.
 If grown indoors, they need a bright, sunny location.
 If grown outdoors, they can be placed in full sun or partial shade.